The Grid of the Future is a one-day workshop to discuss a resilient grid for the 21st and 22nd centuries.

 Book at the Albuquerque Marriott with SANDIA NATIONAL LABS – GRID OF THE FUTURE

 Free parking is provided at the Cornel Parking Structure.
-A parking validation code will be emailed prior to event.
-Please use this code in the pay station machine to waive the fee.
+See instructions below.
 Please allow yourself 10-15 minutes extra time to walk from the structure to the engineering building.

 2401 Redondo Dr. NE